awps/mkdirp/readme.md

 ### Quick recursive directory creation

-Attempts to recursively create a directory even if it exists or not.
+Attempts to recursively create a directory even if it does not exists exists or not.

 [![NPM](https://nodei.co/npm/@smartik/quickdir.png?compact=true)](https://nodei.co/npm/@smartik/quickdir/)